 Basic Methods of Blending Colored Pencil

-…Your colored pencils.
+…your colored pencils.

 It’s also the method that is the most automatic.
 Every time you layer one color over another, you’re blending.

-You can use any color over any color, but it’s most common to burnish with a color that’s lighter than the color you’re burnishing.
-The one thing to keep in mind is that the color with which you burnish will affect the color you’re burnishing.
+You can use any color over any color, but it’s most common to burnish with a color lighter than the color you’re burnishing.
+Keep in mind that the color with which you burnish will affect the color you’re burnishing.

 They’re also easy to use.
 Simply fold a piece into quarters or smaller and rub them over the area you want to blend.
 You can use very heavy pressure if you want without risk of damaging the drawing paper.
 Granted, the effects are light, but if all you want is a light blend between layers, paper towel or facial tissue is the tool you’re looking for.

 Blending stumps and tortillons are more often associated with graphite drawing, but they also work with colored pencil.
 I’ve found them to be slightly less effective than paper towel, but they are very useful if you want to blend a small area.